- Free delivery over £40

-You can buy Cilique online from The Independent Pharmacy if it's current supplied by your GP.
-It is quick and simple, all you need to do to get your prescription sent directly to your door is complete our health consultation for our medical team for review today.
+You can buy Cilique online from The Independent Pharmacy if it, or an equivalent pill, is currently supplied by your GP.
+The process is quick and simple: to get your prescription sent directly to your door, simply complete our health consultation for our medical team for review today.

 What is the Cilique contraceptive pill?

 Cilique is a form of contraception, known as a combined pill.
-It contains synthetic versions of both the female hormones oestrogen and progesterone called ethinylestradiol and norgestimate.
+It contains synthetic versions of both the female hormones oestrogen and progesterone, which are called ethinylestradiol and norgestimate.